AnnaTheSloth284/AnnaTheSloth284/README.md

 ## Let's Connect!

-📫 Feel free to reach out to me via theblithesomesloth@gmail.com or connect on Linkedin (www.linkedin.com/in/annaannmathew/).
+📫 Feel free to reach out to me via or connect on Linkedin.
-🌐 Check out my Instagram (www.instagram.com/blithesomesloth/) or X (www.twitter.com/blithesomesloth) for tech insights and more.
+🌐 Check out my social media handles for tech insights and more.

 Thanks for stopping by!
 Let's collaborate, innovate, and make a positive impact together. 🚀

+_P.S.
+My a/c links are on the left side of my profile, so why simply repaste the links here?_